arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 #### Using Arduino IDE
 <br></br>

-The [`analogWrite()` function](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite) included into the Arduino programming language can be used to access the PWM pins.
+The [`analogWrite()` [function](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite) included in the Arduino programming language can be used to access the PWM pins.

 The example code shown below grabs a pin compatible with PWM functionality to control the brightness of an LED connected to it: